digital-futures-academy/airport-challenge/README.md

                                           =  ===(_________)

-* Please use `node specRunner.js` to test the files. // how to install your project
+* Please use `node specRunner.js` to test the files.

 -First user story:
 As an air traffic controller